Insufficient storage is one of the biggest issues that RVers have — especially fulltime RVers!

-After liquidating our house and moving into a Bounder motorhome, the amount of storage space we had suddenly became a huge issue.
+After liquidating our house and moving into a Bounder motorhome, the amount of storage space we had suddenly became a huge issue!
 We used every square inch and lusted for more.
-I even built a storage platform mounted off the rear of the motorhome where we carried a motorcycle, barbeque grill, step ladder, and other assorted outside items.

 If you have a motorhome, you can add a platform off the rear for extra storage.

 I built a storage platform mounted off the rear of the motorhome where we carried a motorcycle, barbeque grill, step ladder, and other assorted outdoor items.